Skip to content

 If your customer pays you within the settlement period and takes the discount, and your original invoice didn't show the following information:

-• Show the rate of settlement discount that will apply if the customer pays within the settlement terms, and when it must be paid by
+• Show the rate of settlement discount that applis if the customer pays within the settlement terms, and when it must be paid

 You must issue a credit note to your customer for the discount amount.
 You can then allocate this to the invoice along with the payment received.